martanne/vis/test/README.md

-Testing infrastructure
+Testing Infrastructure
 ----------------------

-The `text` subdirectory contains tests for the low level text manipulation routines while the highlevel tests for the vim-like editor frontend are found in `vis`.
+There exist 3 different kinds of tests:

+ * `core` are C unit tests for core data structures used by vis
+ * `vim` tests vim compatibility
+ * `vis` contains tests for vis specific behavior/features

-Run `make` to execute both testsuites.
+Run `make` to execute all test suites.